 - A four-line phone system is a type of multiline phone system that provides lines in groups of four.

-- They can be a great option for small businesses, but are limited by coming only in four-line groups.
+- These phone systems can be a great option for small businesses, but they are limited to four-line groups.

-- Consider your business’s current and future needs to determine if a four-line system is right for you.
+- You should consider your business’s current and future communication needs to determine if a four-line system is right for you.

 What is a four-line phone system?